 Template health EPRR presentation and speaking notes: A template health EPRR Powerpoint presentation, complete with speaking notes, is provided for local adaptation and use.
 The speaking notes are embedded in the first slide of the presentation.

 Summary of published key strategic guidance for health EPRR: A map of DH and Cabinet Office EPRR guidance documents is provided for ease of reference.
 Please Note: As part of the migration of the Department of Health’s website to the gov.uk domain, a number of links to previously published DH guidance have become broken.
 The NHS England (Corporate) EPRR Team are aware of this issue and are working to re-issue a corrected PPT guidance chart as soon as possible.
-In the interim, please contact Marcin Roth at firstname.lastname@example.org for further information.
+In the interim, please contact firstname.lastname@example.org for further information.